GLOBAL MARKETS-Political tremors send stocks to lowest since July

 By Patrick Graham

-LONDON, Nov 4 Global share prices retreated to their lowest levels since early July on Friday after two weeks of losses driven by uncertainty about the outcome of the U.S. presidential election and, latterly, Britain's path out of the European Union.
+LONDON, Nov 4 Global share prices retreated to their lowest levels since early July on Friday after two weeks of relentless losses dominated by uncertainty about the outcome of the U.S. presidential election and, as of Thursday, Britain's path out of the European Union.

 A London High Court ruling on Thursday dealt a big blow to Prime Minister Theresa May's plans to launch formal Brexit talks next March, prompting speculation of an early national election and sending sterling spinning higher.

 The pound was up another 0.1 percent in early trade on Friday.
-London's share indices were down across the board, with the blue chip FTSE100 Europe's worst performer with a 1.4 percent loss.
+London's FTSE indices were down across the board, with the blue chip FTSE100 Europe's worst performer with a 1.4 percent loss.

-The dollar has meanwhile been hammered by a surge in opinion polls in the past week for U.S. Republican presidential candidate Donald Trump.
+The dollar at the same time has been hammered by a surge for U.S. Republican presidential candidate Donald Trump in opinion polls in the past week.
 Investors believe this may prevent the U.S. Federal Reserve from raising interest rates next month.

-Broader jitters about the shape of global trade and growth should a Trump presidency ensue have also contributed to sending shares down across the globe, and the major markets in Europe and Asia were all again in retreat on Friday.
+Broader jitter about the shape of global trade and growth under a Trump presidency have also helped send shares down across the globe, and the major markets in Europe and Asia were all again in retreat on Friday.

-MSCI's global share index slipped just under half a percent to its lowest since July 11.
-It is down almost 5 percent over the past two weeks.
+MSCI's global share index slipped just under half a percent to its lowest since July 11 and is down almost 5 percent over the past two weeks.

-"With only a few days left until Americans go to the polls many traders are continuing to reduce their risk exposure," said Markus Huber, a trader with brokers City of London Markets.
+"With only a few days left until Americans go to the polls many traders are continuing to reduce their risk exposure further," said Markus Huber, a trader with brokers City of London Markets.

 MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.4 percent after brushing its lowest levels since early August.
-It was on course for a loss of 1.7 percent for the week.
+It looked set for a loss of 1.7 percent for the week.

-The latest Reuters/Ipsos polling showed Democrat Hillary Clinton, seen as the status quo candidate by markets, maintaining a narrow lead over Trump.
+The latest Reuters/Ipsos polling showed Clinton, seen as the status quo candidate by markets, maintaining a narrow lead over Trump.

 But several swing states that the Republican challenger must win have shifted from favouring Clinton to toss-ups, offering Trump a possible route to victory.